-Nomination and Remuneration Committee
+Nomination & Remuneration Committee

 - B75.
-The Board has a Nomination and Remuneration Committee which oversees executive performance, remuneration, recruitment, retention and termination policies for senior management and incentive schemes. - B76.
-The Nomination and Remuneration Committee has a charter and was comprised of 3 members all of which were non-executive directors and considered by the Board to be independent.
-Until 30 September 2020, the Committee comprised of Messrs Lines, Southam and Bohm (Chair).
-Between 1 October 2020 and 31 December 2020, the Committee consisted of Messrs Bohm (Chair) and Southam and Dr Streltsova.
-From 1 January 2021, the Committee comprises Messrs Vassie, Southam and Bohm (Chair).
+The Board has a Nomination & Remuneration Committee which oversees executive performance, remuneration, recruitment, retention and termination policies for senior management and incentive schemes. - B76.
+The Nomination & Remuneration Committee has a charter and was comprised of 3 members all of which were non-executive directors and considered by the Board to be independent.
+Until 31 May 2022, the Committee comprised Messrs Vassie, Southam and Bohm (Chair).
+From 1 June 2022 the Committee comprised Messrs Vassie and Southam and Ms Murdoch (Chair).
 The Chair of the Committee is separate from the Chair of the Board.
 Further details relating to the responsibilities of the Nomination and Remuneration Committee, its charter, members and other information are disclosed under Principle 2 above at B23-B27.